 What Are Some Common Issues With Air Conditioning Systems In Florida Homes?

-In Florida's tropical climate, maintaining a comfortable and energy-efficient home is paramount for residents; thus, understanding common issues with air conditioning systems becomes essential.
+Maintaining a comfortable and energy-efficient home in Florida’s tropical climate is paramount for residents; thus, understanding common issues with air conditioning systems becomes essential.

 Additionally, ductwork problems are another prevalent concern in Florida homes due to potential leaks or poor installation that may result in uneven temperature distribution and increased energy costs.